 4 | Use Tailwind in your Pinterest strategy.

-I was introduced to Tailwind last year, and when I first joined, I immediately started seeing some crazy results.
+I was introduced to Tailwind a couple of years ago, and when I first joined, I immediately started seeing some crazy results.
 I’m talking “triple blog traffic” kind of results.

 You can see in the screenshot above when exactly I started to use Tailwind last year.
 My impressions on Pinterest dramatically increased.